jaredfin/SikuliXRobotLibrary/README.md

       * see https://github.com/jaredfin/SikuliXRobotLibrary for more installation instructions and troubleshooting

-7. Run the demo calculator test
+7. Run the demo calculator test suite.

   i.
 Do the following in command prompt: